garethjmsaunders/digital-code-style-guide/xml.md

 For consistency:

 * Use soft tabs with FOUR spaces.
 Spaces are the only way to guarantee code renders the same in any environment.
+Four spaces offer more obvious indentation compared with two.
 * Nested elements should be indented once (four spaces).
 * Element names should be written in lower camel case, e.g. `lowerCamelCase`.
 * Attributes should be wrapped in double quotes (`"`) rather than single quotes (`'`), on attributes.